dayanidigv/trading_system/README.md

 ```

 The system will:
+1. Connect to Google Drive (cloud storage)
-1. Load existing trades from storage
+2. Load existing trades from cloud
-2. Allow you to analyze stocks
+3. Allow you to analyze stocks
-3. Create new paper trades if rules met
+4. Create new paper trades if rules met
-4. Update open trades with current prices
+5. Update open trades with current prices
-5. Save all data to local CSV files
+6. Auto-sync all data to Google Drive

+**💾 Your data is automatically saved to the cloud on every action!**

 ---